hl037/hrprotoparser/README.md

 # Disclaimer

-The some part of the code base is quite old (2014).
+Some part of the code base is quite old (2014).
 It works but may not be the most beautiful code I've ever done...
 May be some day I will rewrite it from scratch...

 # License